FarMountainDev/MudBlazorChatbot/README.md

 A simple Ollama chatbot client built with Blazor / MudBlazor

 ## How To Use
 Clone the repo to a machine that has Ollama installed.
-Ensure that Ollama is running on the correct port.
+Ensure that Ollama is running.
+The "OllamaUri" app setting should be configured to the correct default Ollama port, but change it if necessary.
 Build and run the chatbot.

 ### Downloading and Selecting a Model
-[image and instructions here]
+(TODO image and instructions here)

 ### Using the Chatbot
 Once a model has been downloaded and selected, the chatbot is ready to go.
 Type a message in the prompt box and click